matthew-lim-matthew-lim/ibm-machine-learning/eda/eda_notes.md

 ### Project Description and Project Type

 Certain types of projects or descriptions might have higher failure rates.
-Analyzing patterns in these attributes can help identify risk factors.
+Analysing patterns in these attributes can help identify risk factors.